 To ensure responsible use of our high-quality, real-time ocean freight data, Vizion will now publish booking and trend updates with a two-week delay.
 If your business needs immediate visibility into booking patterns, port activity, or trade shifts, we are happy to walk you through real-time insights.
 Just schedule a call with our team here or below.

-Export Booking Volumes Show Week-to-Week Volatility
+Export Booking Volumes Show Continued Swings

 US to China Bookings

 This chart displays weekly container booking volumes from the United States to China, measured in TEUs (twenty-foot equivalent units), alongside both week-over-week (WoW) and year-over-year (YoY) percentage changes.
-It highlights a sharp and sustained decline in booking activity, with volumes collapsing throughout March and April 2025 amid escalating trade pressures and shifting global demand patterns.

 Notice: Update to Real-Time Data Access